ethanwhall389/employee-directory/README.md

 # employee-directory
-A front-end web app utilizing the DummyJSON API that allows users to look up people in their company, add them to groups, and take actions accordingle.
+A front-end web app utilizing the DummyJSON API that allows users to look up people in their company, add them to groups, and take actions accordingly.

 ## Tech Stack
 * React